 I am a scholar of religion, specializing in the Hebrew Bible and the histories and cultures of ancient Israel and the Near East.
-At Augustana, I teach introductory courses on the religions of the world and theories of religion, biblical studies and the ancient Near East, and related topics; I also serve as Director of the Chester Ronning Centre for the Study of Religion and Public Life
+At Augustana, I teach courses on the religions of the world, theories of religion, biblical studies, the ancient Near East, and related topics; I also serve as Director of the Chester Ronning Centre for the Study of Religion and Public Life

 (Oxford University Press, 2017), explores these processes through the texts of the Hebrew Bible, revealing how ancient Judeans balanced and navigated various and even competing understandings of their monarchic past, with their literature.
+In 2018, the book won the R.B.Y.
+Scott Award from the Canadian Society of Biblical Studies.
 My research has also appeared in peer-reviewed publications such as Brill Research Perspectives

 , Harvard Theological Review

 , and Zeitschrift für die alttestamentliche Wissenschaft

 ; and I co-edited the volume History, Memory, Hebrew Scriptures: A Festschrift for Ehud Ben Zvi